ecedeno83/patch_manager/README.md

 ### Common Questions for this Demo
 #### <a href='https://aws.amazon.com/systems-manager/faq/#Patch_Manager'>Click here to see the full AWS Patch Manager FAQ's</a>

+<b>Q: Do EC2 instances need public internet access to communicate with Systems Manager service?</b><br>
+A: No. VPC interface endpoints can be created to keep communication private within your VPC between EC2 instances and Systems Manager service.
+Communication between EC2 instances and Systems Manager does not need to traverse the public internet.
+VPC endpoints need to be created for the following services:
+<b>com.amazonaws.region.ssm</b> - The endpoint for the Systems Manager service.
+<b>com.amazonaws.region.ec2messages</b> -  Systems Manager uses this endpoint to make calls from SSM Agent to SSM service.
+<b>com.amazonaws.region.ec2</b> – Use this endpoint if you are using Systems Manager to create VSS-enabled snapshots.
+You will also need to create a gateway endpoint for Amazon S3.
+Systems Manager uses this endpoint to upload Amazon S3 output logs, and to update SSM Agent.

+<b>Q:Can I configure and use my own private patch repository for patch manager?</b><br>
+A: Yes.
+You can modify the EC2 instance repo configuration files to point to your own private repo URL's.
+For example,  on a RHEL instance you can modify the /etc/yum.repos.d/repository.repo file and change the baseurl to your private repo endpoint.
+Many customers use WSUS (Windows) and Red Hat Satellite (Linux) to manage their private repositories.

 <b>Q: Are there any differences between Windows and Linux Patching?</b><br>
 A: The following table describes important differences between Linux and Windows patching.